Requests from Students with Disabilities for Reasonable Accommodation for Classes, Examinations, and Daily Life

 A student should first consult with the Support Section for Inclusion.

-2. Preparation of the Reasonable Accommodation Request form by the student
+2. Application for 'Reasonable Accommodation Request Form' by the student

 The student meets with the person in charge of the Support Section for Inclusion and prepares a request form for reasonable accommodation regarding a class, examination, or daily life.

-4. Discussion on reasonable accommodation in the department.
+3. Discussion on reasonable accommodation in the department.

-5. Decision and Notification of Reasonable Accommodation
+4. Decision and Notification of Reasonable Accommodation

-7. Additional constructive dialogue
+6. Additional constructive dialogue

-If the student wishes to engage in constructive dialogue about the matter that was answered as "Needs to be considered" or "Impossible to implement," a discussion will be held based on the educational goals and methods of each class subject, and through mutual understanding, a consensus will be formed and the content of consideration will be determined.
+If the student wishes to engage in constructive dialogue about the matter that was answered as "Needs to be considered" or "Impossible to implement," a discussion will be held based on the educational goals and methods of each class subject, and through mutual understanding, a consensus will be formed and the content of accommodation will be determined.

-8. Implementation of consideration
+7. Implementation of accommodation

-The faculty member in charge of the class will implement the consideration determined through constructive dialogue.
-If there is any preparation necessary for the implementation of consideration, you can discuss it with the appropriate section.
+The faculty member in charge of the class will implement the accommodation through constructive dialogue.If there is any preparation necessary for the implementation of consideration, you can discuss it with the appropriate section.

-9. Monitoring on the Implementation of Reasonable Accommodation for Academic Purposes (Faculty Monitoring)
+8. Monitoring on the Implementation of Reasonable Accommodation for Academic Purposes (Faculty Monitoring)

 To ensure appropriate provision of reasonable accommodation, semi-annual monitoring of the implementation status of reasonable accommodation is conducted for faculty and stuff and students.
 The results are shared with all departments through the Committee for Support for People with Disabilities.

-○Accessibility Peer Supporter Students
+○Accessibility Peer Supporter

 (1) Support activities: creation of barrier-free maps, information sharing such as note-taking using computers at classes, and mobility support.